CuteKitty0000/Phishing-Site-Detector/README.md

+# We regret to inform you that some of our code has encountered errors, causing a temporary pause in this project.
+We are working diligently to fix the issues as soon as possible.

 # Fake URL Detector

 Welcome to the **Fake URL Detector** GitHub repository.
 In this project, **Navaneetha Krishnan** had the privilege of leading a talented team of developers who worked collaboratively to create a powerful tool for identifying fake or malicious URLs.
 While I provided guidance, contributed some code, and took on the role of project leader, the bulk of the development work was carried out by my dedicated teammates.